 1. Optimize for Mobile

 Take some time to check if your abandoned cart emails look good on mobile devices.
-Considering mobile usage is on the rise and predictions that this year, mobile email will account for 20 to 75% of email opens, it’s crucial to optimize your emails for mobile devices.
+Considering mobile usage is on the rise and predictions that this year, a mobile email will account for 20 to 75% of email opens, it’s crucial to optimize your emails for mobile devices.

-Not only that but bear in mind that the second and third email will most likely be read on a smartphone or a tablet given the time delay in your sequence.
+Not only that but bear in mind that the second and third emails will most likely be read on a smartphone or a tablet given the time delay in your sequence.
 Keep the copy short and legible and make sure the CTA button is not too small and can easily be clicked on smaller screens.

 2. Personalize the Emails